hagerstown/comprehensive-plan/content/06-planned-economic-development/04-retail-and-service-development.md

 # Retail and Service Development

+Development of the retail and service sector was identified by residents as a critical need.
+The creation of more retail opportunities may also enhance tourism in the area.

 ##Goals and Action Plans

 -	**Provide job and business training for retail occupations and industries**